Getting Started Guide

 - its operating system,

-- the number of virtual CPUs (vCPU),
+- the number of virtual CPUs (vCPUs),

 - the amount of virtual memory (vRAM).